Cassette not cooling: stuck gas-flow valve, not compressor

 What fixed it

-We explained that the compressor was healthy and did not need replacing.
+Nothing in the readings pointed at the compressor, so it did not need replacing.
 The fix was much smaller: swap out the stuck gas-flow valve, recharge the gas, and test the system end to end.
 Once the new valve was fitted, gas flowed freely to the coil and the indoor unit cooled within minutes.

 Outcome

 Full cooling came back after the valve replacement.
 The compressor was confirmed healthy and kept in place.
-The repair cost a fraction of the compressor replacement quote, and the owner avoided paying for a part that was never the problem.
+A valve swap costs a fraction of a compressor replacement, and the owner kept a working part instead of paying to replace it.

 What this case teaches us